wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-manage-files/includes/6-exercise-display-user-files.md

         }
     }
     ```

 ## Add an HTML placeholder to show the files

 Next, add HTML that will display the list of files.

-1. In your code editor, open the **index.html** file.
+1. In your code editor, open the *index.html* file.

-1. Extend the `content` block with a horizontal rule, label, and unordered list as shown next.
+1. Extend the `content` block with a horizontal rule, label, and unordered list, as shown next.

     ```html
     <div id="content" style="display: none;">